oxford-pharmacoepi/RealWorldEvidenceSummerSchool2023/Setup/README.md

 ### Install Java
 - https://www.ohdsi.org/web/wiki/doku.php?id=documentation:r_setup

 After this steps open RStudio.
-Open the project: `RealWorldEvidendeSummerSchool2023.Rproj`
+Open the project: `Setup.Rproj`

 You can open the project double clicking to the file, to check that you have opened correctly the project you must see the following